NHL FaceOff (video game)

-NHL FaceOff is a video game developed by Sony Interactive Studios America and published by Sony Computer Entertainment for the PlayStation.
+NHL FaceOff is an ice hockey video game developed by Sony Interactive Studios America and published by Sony Computer Entertainment for the PlayStation.
 It is the first game in the NHL FaceOff series.

 Gameplay

 NHL FaceOff is a hockey game that features a 3D arena.

 Reception

 Next Generation reviewed the PlayStation version of the game, rating it five stars out of five, and stated that "Overall, NHL Face Off is exactly the kind of 32-bit hockey experience you'd expect and want."

 The game sold in excess of 200,000 units.